trystan-geoffre/Deep-Learning-TF/README.md

 <br>

 Each project is accompanied by a brief overview, outlining the goals and methodologies employed.
-I approached these projects with the intent to learn new techniques, push the boundaries of TensorFlow, to strengthen my skills.
+I approached these projects with the intent to learn new techniques and push the boundaries of TensorFlow, to strengthen my skills.

 <br>